alperozoner/machine-learning-projects-ain311/book-genre-classification/README.md

 In this report, Naive Bayes algorithm was implemented from scratch before being used to predict the genre of a given book solely by its text description.
-BoW (Bag of Words) representation was also implemented and used for this project.
+BoW (Bag of Words) representation was also implemented (Unigram and Bigram) and used for this project.